palbp/sempre_a_codar/Series/Programing101/03-identity-and-equivalence.md

       * `someLocation == aLocation`
       * `someLocation === aLocation`

-      **Sugestion**: Remember that `println(...)` can be used to display the value of an expression.
+      **Suggestion**: Remember that `println(...)` can be used to display the value of an expression.
 Experiment with the playground and make sure that your *mental model*, expressed by the diagram drawn in the previous question, is able to explain the results.

 2. Consider the following program:
     ```kotlin